Quantitative propagation of chaos for 2D stochastic vortex model on the whole space under moderate interactions: Introduction

 \subsection{Related works}

 Quantitative estimates for singular interactions have been substantially developed in recent years.
-The relative entropy method for establishing quantitative propagation of chaos in McKean–Vlasov systems with singular interaction kernels was first introduced in \cite{Jabin_2018}.
-It was developed in the context of general first-order systems with interaction kernels in $W^{-1,\infty}$, a framework that includes the point vortex model approximating the two-dimensional Navier–Stokes equation.
-We also refer to \cite{Serfaty}, where the mean-field limit and quantitative propagation of chaos for McKean–Vlasov equations with singular interaction kernels are established via the modulated energy method.
+The relative entropy method for establishing quantitative propagation of chaos with singular interaction kernels in $W^{-1,\infty}$ was first introduced in \cite{Jabin_2018}, providing a framework that includes the 2D viscous vortex model.
+Alternatively, we refer to \cite{Serfaty}, which establishes quantitative propagation of chaos for McKean–Vlasov equations with singular interaction kernels via the modulated energy method.
 In contrast to the relative entropy approach, which operates at the level of the joint law of the particle system, the modulated energy method is formulated directly in terms of the empirical measure associated with the particles.

-Since then, the aforementioned works have paved the way for establishing quantitative propagation of chaos results.
-In \cite{Bres} and \cite{Bres1}, the strategies given in \cite{Jabin_2018} and \cite{Serfaty}, were adapted to get quantitative derivation for the Patlak–Keller–Segel model, in optimal subcritical regimes.
+Since then, the aforementioned works have paved the way for establishing quantitative propagation of chaos results, under singular interactions.
+In \cite{Bres} and \cite{Bres1}, the strategies given in \cite{Jabin_2018} and \cite{Serfaty}, were adapted to obtain a quantitative derivation for the Patlak–Keller–Segel model, in optimal subcritical regimes.
 Additionally, \cite{Gui}, by means of a logarithmic Sobolev inequality, derived uniform in time propagation of chaos for the 2D vortex model, adapting the strategy in \cite{Jabin_2018}.
-Alternatively, with sharp estimates, global in time derivation of that model, based on relaxation estimates for the limiting equation and inequalities of Riesz modulated energy, was derived by \cite{Cho2}, see also \cite{Rosey1},\cite{Cho} and \cite{Nguyen}, for the modulated energy method.
+Alternatively, with sharp estimates, global in time derivation of that model, based on relaxation estimates for the limiting equation and inequalities of Riesz modulated energy, was derived by \cite{Cho2}, see also \cite{Cho}, \cite{Nguyen} and \cite{Rosey1}, for the modulated energy method.
 Regarding sub-Coulombian kernels, \cite{Carri} obtained the derivation of the mean-field approximation for Landau-like equations, while \cite{Rosey} obtained global-in-time mean-field convergence for gradient (conservative) diffusive flows.
-By extending the BBGKY hierarchy given in \cite{Lac1}, for singular kernels, \cite{Wangj} obtained the optimal convergence rate for the relative entropy between the k-particle marginals and the corresponding tensorized law for weakly interacting diffusions with bounded interaction kernels.
+Moreover, quantitative entropy estimates for systems with individual and common noise, have been obtained, as shown in \cite{Shao} for the 2D vortex model, on torus, \cite{Chen2} for the Hegselmann-Krause model.